weaversa/cryptol-course/labs/cryptol-overview/overview.md

  0x0000000f]
 ```

-Furthermore, Cryptol even supports *infinite* lists and accessing their members, here is an example of creating an infinite list of odd integers and also accessing the 100th element of that list:
+Furthermore, Cryptol even supports *infinite* lists and accessing their members.
+Here is an example of creating an infinite list of odd integers and accessing the 100th element of that list:

 ```haskell
 Cryptol> [1, 3 ... ]